 The complex MIPS program combined three established payment programs:

-CMS estimates that only 4% of practitioners will be participating in Alternative Payment Models, so 96% of practitioners will have their Medicare Part B payments determined by MIPS performance, and that includes all physicians.
+CMS estimates that only 4% of practitioners will be participating in Alternative Payment Models, so 96% of practitioners will have their Medicare Part B payments determined by MIPS reporting performance, and that includes all physicians.
 Unless implementation is delayed, this means that within a few months, physicians must be prepared to succeed under the MIPS structure.

-MIPS program penalties will result in a physician losing 4% of his or her Medicare Part B payments unless they succeed at transitioning to this new system.
+MIPS program penalties will result in a physician losing 4% of his or her Medicare Part B payments unless they succeed at transitioning to the new MIPS system.
 However, under the current structure, physicians can achieve a small, moderate, or high positive BONUS in Medicare Part B payments within the first year.
 The percentage of your Part B payment at risk (and your ability to experience a bonus) changes each year so that by 2022, you could experience a -9%, or +37% adjustment!